Higher and foundation tiers

 caesium | 28 | 669 | 1.87 |

-To compare alkali metals with some other everyday metals compare the values in the table below with the table above.
+To help explain how these properties of the alkali metals differ with those of some everyday metals compare the values in the table below with the table above.

 metal | melting point/0C | boiling point/0C | density(g/cm3) at 250C |